Heat kernel estimates for pseudodifferential operators, fractional Laplacians and Dirichlet-to-Neumann operators: Estimates in the complex plane for selfadjoint operators

-\demo{Proof} As in [G96], Lemma 4.2.3, we can pass the operator definition through the integral.
+\end{lem} \begin{proof} As in \cite{G96}, Lemma 4.2.3, we can pass the operator definition through the integral.
 To estimate $e$, we first consider $|\xi| \leq 1$.
 We use the residue theorem and that $p^0$ is selfadjoint to obtain

 Here, $c = \gamma(p^0(x,\xi))$.